 The Environmental Law Program congratulates this year’s group of students in the class of 2017 who earned a concentration in Environmental Law

 The University of Maryland Francis King Carey School of Law Environmental Law Program is committed to developing tomorrow's environmental leaders by addressing today's environmental challenges.
-For more than two decades Maryland's nationally ranked Environmental Law Program has trained environmental lawyers in government, non-profit, corporate, and private practice.
+For more than three decades Maryland's nationally ranked Environmental Law Program has trained environmental lawyers in government, non-profit, corporate, and private practice.